Articles

 3. Add your designs to your TV menu software

+Once your designs are ready, upload them to your signage platform and build your content schedule.
 At Juuno, we call these content playlists.
-So, let's say your playlist for Monday through Friday switches from breakfast to lunch, while your playlist for Saturday and Sunday features your brunch menu all day long.
+Your Monday through Friday playlist might switch from a breakfast menu at 7am to lunch at 11am, while your Saturday and Sunday playlist runs your brunch menu all day.

 4. Install a smart TV in your restaurant locations